cloudnative-pg/cloudnative-pg.github.io/content/blog/migrations-with-atlas-and-cloudnativepg/index.md

 and a big chance for "it works on my machine" snafus.

 Database migration tools manage this, bringing DevOps to this area of data.
-Atlas, by operating as a Kubernetes operator, makes the dev/prod transition even smoother.
+Atlas, by working as a Kubernetes operator, makes the dev/prod transition even smoother.

 Using CloudNativePG, with its credentials secrets and services created out of